-I want to become a better person than I was yesterday.
-I am 17 and have a very difficult past.
+I want to become a better person.
+I am 17 now and have a very difficult past.
 Everything is fine now but I don’t know how to move forward and stop thinking about it.
 It’s depressing.

 First of all, just asking this particular question does a lot to move you forward.
 You are choosing to live your life by decision, rather than default.
 A lot of people get around to that eventually but at 17, you are getting a head start, even though it probably does not feel like that.
 Progress does not always feel like progress.
 Forward movement seldom happens as fast as we want it to.
 The good news is that learning to practice patience is something that will make you a better person.

 You are responding to your difficult past with what I have come to think of as “Positive Opportunism,” which is living each day according to the question, “How can I use my circumstances – past and present – to become a better person?”
 This is the opposite of living as a victim.
 By asking yourself each day, “How can I be the best version of myself today?” you are living proactively.

 Here are a few more pointers from my experience:

 1) Don’t even try to forget your past.
 Trying to be rid of any experience or feeling or thought is a waste of time and energy.
 Don’t think of the color blue.
 Don’t think of your left hand, especially not your left thumb.
 See how that works?
 Our brains don’t encode negatives, so the more we tell ourselves not to think of something, the more we do.
 Instead, keep your focus on your forward movement.
 Develop questions that help you with that.
 How can I use what I have learned in the past to be better?
 How can I use what I have experienced to be of service to others.
 Remember that as long as you are learning from experience, you are making progress.
 Learn from the past then get the hell out of there.
 Move forward with what you have learned.